Computational-Materials-Research-Group/LPBF-Beam-Shaping-Study-6-Beam-Profiles-AMR/README.md

 ### AMB advantage
 With 80% power in the outer ring, AMB combines the surface preheating of the ring (reduces thermal shock) with a small central Gaussian (maintains penetration).
-Results are very similar to the pure ring beam, confirming the paper's finding that the outer ring dominates the power distribution.
+Results are very similar to the pure ring beam, confirming that the outer ring dominates the power distribution.

 ---